alihamidzadeh/NOSF-Cloudsim/README.md

 # CloudSim 7 Project

-This project is a simulation framework built on top of **CloudSim 7**, designed to model and evaluate cloud computing infrastructures and services.
+This project is a simulation framework built on top of CloudSim 7, designed to model and evaluate cloud computing infrastructures and services.
 It allows researchers and developers to test scheduling algorithms, resource allocation strategies, and data center behavior under various scenarios — all without needing access to a real cloud.

 ## Technologies Used